Microsoft Office has been a staple of businesses for years and with its simplicity, value, and cloud capabilities, why wouldn’t it be?

 With Microsoft 365 for Business, you get all of these features, enterprise-level security, and the suite of Office tools for the same price.
 That type of value is tough to beat.

-While this isn’t exactly something that differentiates Microsoft 365 Business from Office 365, it’s worth mentioning that the business-focused plan is just as easy-to-use as Office while offering a far higher level of features.
+While this isn’t exactly something that differentiates Microsoft 365 Business Premium from Microsoft 365, it’s worth mentioning that the business-focused plan is just as easy-to-use as Office while offering a far higher level of features.

 To help with navigation, Microsoft created an all-in-one dashboard that allows users to quickly access anything they need on any device.

-In addition, Microsoft created a separate dashboard – called the Office 365 Business Center – that allows authorized users to access and track Connections, Listings, and Invoicing from one place.
+In addition, Microsoft created a separate dashboard – called the Microsoft 365 Business Center – that allows authorized users to access and track Connections, Listings, and Invoicing from one place.

 As you can see, the activity feed and graphs give you a clear idea of what’s happening within your business.